eltonjrv/eltonjrv.github.io/README.md

 # Customized RDP reference database
 The original fasta file was downloaded from http://drive5.com/sintax/rdp_16s_v16_sp.fa.gz

-Then, after uncompressing with "gunzip" command, we added, at the end of the file, the following 16S rRNA sequences from SILVA-DB:
+Then, after uncompressing with "gunzip" command, we appended, at the end of the file, 16S rRNA sequences from the following species:

->*Mycoplasma haemocanis*  (SILVA ID: H0HHaemo)
+>*Ehrlichia canis* and *Ehrlichia chafeensis*

->*Ehrlichia canis* (SILVA ID: I8UCani3)
+>*Anaplasma platys* and *Anaplasma phagocytophilum*

->*Anaplasma platys* (SILVA ID: IE3Plat5)
+>*Mycoplasma haemocanis* and *Mycoplasma haematoparvum*

 Those are vector-borne pathogens of interest in Vet Med that were missing at the original RDP file from Robert Edgar (Uparse developer).
+Those sequences are exactly the same as inserted in our positive controls plasmids for the multi-infection simulations.
+Please see Methods section "Positive controls and standard curves" subsection for details on GenBank accesssion numbers (Vasconcelos et al., 2020 - in preparation).
+M. haematoparvum is derived from AY383241.1.